 Since ancient times, wood has been a popular option for some cooking utensils, such as spoons and spatulas.
-Even today a lot of people prefer wood over other options, because of both traditional and practical reasons.
-There are a number of advantages of using wood kitchen tools compared to stainless steel or plastic.
+Even today a lot of people prefer wood over other options, because of both esthetics and functionality.
+There are a number of advantages of using wood kitchen tools compared to stainless steel or plastic ones.
 Here are some of them:

-Wooden utensils are soft and very gentle in use with the most delicate cooking surfaces.
-One of the distinct advantages of wooden spatulas is that they are not going to scratch the finish on your non-stick coatings.
-They also won’t scratch your cast iron or stainless steel pots, and in opposition to metal utensils, they are nice and quiet to use.
+Wooden utensils are soft and very gentle to delicate cooking surfaces.
+One of the distinct advantages of wooden spatulas is that they are not going to scratch the finish on your non-stick pans.
+They also won’t scratch your cast iron or stainless steel pans, and opposite to metal utensils, they don’t make noise.

-Another reason that wooden utensils are superior to metal utensils is that they don’t conduct heat.
-If you leave a wooden spoon in the hot pot for a long time, the handle will still stay cool.
-With a metal spoon, you’ll end up with a burned hand.
-The plastic spoon will melt if it stirs something really hot or it rests on the side of a hot pan.
+Another reason that makes wooden utensils superior to metal utensils is that wood doesn’t conduct heat.
+If you leave a wooden spoon in the hot pot for a long time, the handle will still stay cool and you don’t need heat-resistant gloves to grab it.
+With a metal spoon, you may end up with a burned hand.
+The plastic spoon will melt if you stir something really hot or leave it to rest on a hot pan.

 3. Wood is an inert material

-Another plus for the wooden utensils is that wood is non-reactive and won’t leach harmful chemicals into your food.
-Wooden utensils won’t react with the acids in foods or leave a metallic taste, like metal spoons.
+Another plus is that wood is non-reactive material and won’t leach harmful chemicals into your food.
+Wooden utensils don’t react with the acids in foods and don’t leave a metallic taste as metal spoons do.

-Holding a metal spoon can be uncomfortable, while hard edges can damage delicate ingredients.
+Holding a metal spoon can be uncomfortable for you, while sharp edges can damage delicate ingredients.
 The wooden spoon handles are gently rounded and feel nice in your hand.
-And you feel comfortable while using it.
+You will feel comfortable and satisfied using it.

-These utensils are very durable, and as long as you take proper care of them, you can expect them to give you long service.
+Wooden utensils are reasonably durable.
+As long as you take proper care of them, you can expect them to give you long service.
 They are hard to break, and you can stir even the thickest ingredients or scrape food off the bottom of the pan.
-Since they can withstand heat, they won’t melt, even in an unattended pan.
+They can withstand high heat and won’t melt in an unattended pan.
 A little sanding from time to time can help remove burn marks and stains.